Title

 Grand Seiko Elegance Watch with Autumn Red Dial

-By 1780, automatic pocket watches were being developed but were soon abandoned due to their inaccuracy.
-After World War I, a combination of improved manufacturing and the popularity of wristwatches among soldiers boosted the automatic watch industry.
+By 1780, self-winding pocket watches were being developed but were soon abandoned due to their inaccuracy.
+After World War I, a combination of improved manufacturing and the popularity of wristwatches among soldiers boosted the industry.
 Watchmakers found that the kinetic energy of wearing a watch on one’s wrist is much more reliable than that of a pocket watch, and the popularity of automatic watches soared.

 Over the years, watchmakers have improved automatic watches, increasing their accuracy and adding style and function.
 These timepieces are classic accessories that are a staple of wardrobes around the world.